marcus67/little_brother_taskbar/README.md

 ## Prerequisites

 `LittleBrotherTask` requires an active installation of [LittleBrother](https://github.com/marcus67/little_brother).
 The taskbar client will contact the master process of `LittleBrother`.
+Also, some Linux packages have to be installed to enable the compilation of the Python PIP package `wxPython`.
+See the installation instructions below.

 ## Tested Distributions